Image: Copyright free from Pixabay

 Grinda reached the well, put down her pail and pulled on the rope, hand over hand, the rope scratching against the pulley as she hauled up a full pail of water.
 She glanced up at the mountains, pale and stark against the sky—the Stone Mountains.
 A world away, where the wind blew cold and the village was nothing but a dot below, and where there were no cows to milk or bread to bake or heavy pails of water to carry.

 A crowd of mounted men had gathered atop the hill to the east.
-Their steel weapons gleamed against the sun.
-Their bronze skin shone with sweat.
+Weapons gleamed against the sun.
+Bronze skin shone with sweat.
 Then the horn sounded again, and they galloped down the hill towards them.

 Mock blew the horn, then licked his lips, grinning as the men around him shouted and whooped.
 Their target was a large village, rich with women and supplies and maybe even gold.
 It would be a great day for the Quarthi.

 Villagers scattered, screaming and shouting.
-Most tried to run away.
+Most tried to run.
 Others hid in their houses, mostly women.
 Some of the men stayed back to fight.
 Good.
-It’s been too long since I’ve bloodied my blade.
 He unsheathed his sword.

 His first kill bent beneath his strike, head arched back, eyes wide, as Mock split him from groin to chin.
 Blood exploded out of him, spraying Mock in a red shower.
 The man didn’t even have time to cry before he hit the ground.